decodelabs/clip/README.md

 ## Usage

 Clip is a middleware library that provides an out-of-the-box setup for implementing a Genesis based CLI task runner.
-This means you don't really interact with it much, except when setting up the core of your task running infrastructure.
+This means you don't really interact with it much directly, except when setting up the core of your task running infrastructure.

 ### Create your Hub